pingcap/tidb/docs/design/2022-07-03-block-storage-snapshot-based-backup-restore.md

 Step 2 TiKV already maintains the resolved_ts component.

 Step 3 snapshot depends on the customer's EBS volume type and data change.
-Excluding full snapshot at first time, one day data change with gp3 type takes ~ 10 minutes.
+Excluding full snapshot at first time, one day data change with gp3 type may takes ~ 10 minutes in our test.

 ### Restore